SFDR Disclaimer

 Sustainability risks are any ESG events that could harm the short- or long-term sustainability of a company, and cause potential negative impacts on our investments, society and/or the planet.
 These include market risks, regulatory risks and operational risks, among others.

-We are focused on impact management rather than on impact measurement in isolation.
-The IMP allows us to have the ongoing practice of measuring our risk of negative impacts and our positive impacts so that we can reduce the negative and increase the positive.
+We are focused on impact management, rather than on impact measurement in isolation.
+The IMP allows us to have the ongoing practice of measuring our risk of negative impacts and our positive impacts, so that we can reduce the negative and increase the positive.
 The Impact Fact Sheets following the IMP guidelines are published on our website, per company, under the Portfolio section.

 SFDR article 4: transparency of adverse sustainability impacts at entity level

-Considering the small scale of our companies at the time of first investment, our Impact Policy (available under Article 10 of this disclaimer) is not directly aligned with the EU Climate Transition Benchmark or the EU Paris‐aligned Benchmark.
+At portfolio level, considering the small scale of our companies at the time of first investment, our Impact Policy (available under Article 10 of this disclaimer) is not directly aligned with the EU Climate Transition Benchmark or the EU Paris‐aligned Benchmark.
 We focus on defining one or two impact metrics for each investee company, as well as 4-year annual impact targets, which are approved by the MSM Fund’s Advisory Board.
 MSM also supports but is not formally associated with the OECD Guidelines for Multinational Enterprises nor the UN Guiding Principles on Business and Human Rights.
 As mentioned above, the MSM Fund aligns its investments with the UN’s Sustainable Development Goals.
 This means that despite not being formally aligned with the above frameworks, our portfolio companies are expected to do no significant harm to any SDGs, while pursuing a positive contribution to solutions for the SDGs.

 MSM considers overall adverse impacts, as well as Do No Significant Harm principles, as part of the IMP analysis of the Fund’s investments, as described in the “Impact Risk” section of the Impact Fact Sheets available per company, on our website.